chkp-altrevin/buildserver/README.md

 ### 🖥️ DNS and Hostname Configuration

 During provisioning, the Vagrant host is configured to use `buildserver.local`.
-Modify as needed:
+Plan on using long-term, modify as needed:

 ```bash
 sudo hostnamectl set-hostname buildserver.local